Waterloo (video game)

-Waterloo is a battle strategy game by PSS for DOS, Atari ST, Amiga and Acorn Archimedes.
-It was released in the U.K. by Mirrorsoft in 1989 and in the U.S. by SSI in 1990.
+Waterloo is a computer wargame by Personal Software Services for MS-DOS, Atari ST, Amiga, and Acorn Archimedes.
+It was released in the UK by Mirrorsoft in 1989 and in the US by Strategic Simulations in 1990.

-Overview

 The player takes the role of either Wellington or Napoleon at the Battle of Waterloo.
 The battle may be played with the historical orders or custom orders.
 It is a turn-based strategy game.
 The 100-page manual provides historical and military background to the battle as well as gameplay information.
 A fold-out map of the battlefield and initial dispositions of units is also provided.

 Gameplay

-The game was innovative in being played from the point of view of the commander, with the battlefield rendered in simple three-dimensional perspective rather than the overhead view traditionally typical of battlefield strategy games.
+The game is played from the point of view of the commander, with the battlefield rendered in simple three-dimensional perspective rather than the overhead view traditionally typical of battlefield strategy games.
 This means that the player's knowledge of the progress of the battle is limited to what he can see with his own eyes and the reports of subordinates.
 The player may move around the battlefield to better observe events, but risks death or capture if he approaches too close to the front.

 The player is not permitted to micromanage the movements of individual units, as these are not under his direct command; instead he must give orders to subordinate commanders who interpret them according to their own judgement.
 A subordinate commander will ignore an order he considers unfeasible.